Grief and Loss

 - 5 Ways to Get Your Young Adult Ready to Fly Out of the Nest: Tips for parents of teens that are preparing to leave the nest.

 - Dating Apps Mental Health: With the rising popularity of dating apps, many young adults struggle with the impact on their self-esteem.
 This article lists some helpful coping strategies.

 - Our September Issue Is For Everyone Writing Their Own Rules: I love that Bustle has devoted a monthly issue to “rule breaking” women.
 There’s a lot to be said for breaking the rules in a positive way!

 - The U.S. Girls Bill Of Rights Reveals The Top 10 Issues Gen Z Girls Care About: Important article that includes a girls’ “Bill of Rights” that I think is wonderful!

 This is an area that I am always interested in due to the enormous growth and addictive nature of smart phones, social media and dating apps.
 Let’s face it – these things are not going away.
 If anything, their popularity will only rise.
 I enjoy working with clients on how to maintain boundaries with technology so that it does not negatively interfere with relationships.
 It is a tough balancing act, yet vitally important to our mental health.
 Here are some useful articles on this topic:

-I contributed to this article on strategies for being more present with your family:
+- 8 Ways to Clear Your Mind of Work Stress and Be More Present: I contributed to this article on strategies for being more present with your family.

-This article discusses pros and cons of kids having cell phones at school:
+- Cell phones in school: Let’s talk about the pros and cons: This article discusses pros and cons of kids having cell phones at school.

 Mental Health During the Holidays